Victor Roelens: First world war and first black priest

-In the last years of his life, he stayed at Baudouinville, relieved of all duties.
+In the final years of his life, he stayed at Baudouinville, relieved of all duties.
 He became hard of hearing.
-In the late afternoon of 5 August 1947, Mgr Roelens received black seminarians from Kapulo on a visit.
-Seeing him feeling weak, none dared to leave the room, but he comforted them and sent them home.
-Later that evening his situation deteriorated and he was given last rites.
+On the afternoon of August 5, 1947, Mgr Roelens received a visit from black seminarians from Kapulo.
+Noticing his weakness, none of them dared to leave the room, but he reassured them and sent them home.
+Later that evening, his condition worsened, and he was given last rites.
 Two sisters kept him company.
 When he suddenly shivered from cold, he tried to get his hands under the blanket.
 A sister rose to help him, then returned to her seat, only to discover that he had died by the time she sat down.
 It was 9 p.m. on 5 August 1947.
 Victor was aged 89.
 He was buried the next day.
 Stefano Kaoze, his first black priest, attended the service.